A sketch of pragmatics II. Triggers

 By the way, the bracket translating ‘chess knight’ as ‘a chess piece, a horse’ is a good example of placing objects first that aid in assigning the right referents and applying the right disambiguations.

-The translation of (C5) was treated under the presupposition trigger (P2) above. ‘try’ implies that the tried action is difficult in Lemizh as it does in English, and can be made grammatically real if desired.
-Detaching works as usual for the positive sentence but needs some juggling to get rid of ‘try’ in the negation, resulting simply in dance-fact-not-fact1.
-‘She didn’t dance’.
+The translation of ‘manage’ was treated under the presupposition trigger (P2) above. ‘try’ usually implies that the tried action is difficult in Lemizh as it does in English, and can be made grammatically real if desired.
+Detaching works as usual for the positive sentence, but the negation needs some juggling with inversions to arrive at ‘She didn’t dance’.
 If the difficulty is the main point, we can express it directly.

 Speaker-orientation – if necessary – has to be expressed explicitly.
 Sometimes there is a direct way with a first-person pronoun.